by Scott Ronalds

 Note that T3 slips do not include any capital gains (or losses) that you may have incurred from selling or switching units of Steadyhand funds in your non-registered account.
 If you made such a transaction(s), we send you a T5008 for each applicable Steadyhand fund.
 These forms were uploaded in mid-February.

-If you made a contribution(s) between January 1, 2021, and March 1, 2021, we send you a separate receipt for any contributions made in the first 60 days of the year (this amount can be applied to your 2020 tax return, or to a future year if you choose).
-These ‘first 60 days’ receipts were uploaded in mid-March.
+If you made a contribution(s) between January 1, 2023, and March 1, 2023, we send you a separate receipt for any contributions made in the first 60 days of the year (this amount can be applied to your 2022 tax return, or to a future year if you choose).
+These ‘first 60 days’ receipts were uploaded in early-March.

 If you hold a RRIF, we send you a T4RIF slip.
 This slip shows the amount of your redemptions (including your minimum payment and any additional redemptions you may have made) as well as any withholding tax that we remitted to Canada Revenue Agency (CRA) on your behalf.
 These slips were uploaded in late-January.